Scottish devolution: Scotland Act 2016

 The Act recognised the Scottish Parliament and a Scottish Government as permanent among UK's constitutional arrangements, with a referendum required before either can be abolished.

+United Kingdom Internal Market Act 2020

+After the 2016 European Union Referendum, the UK government introduced a number of pieces of legislation in areas of trade previously governed by EU law.
+A key act is the United Kingdom Internal Market Act 2020.
+It is intended to restrict the legislative powers of the devolved administrations in economic, environmental, and public health policy, and to prevent internal trade barriers within the UK.
+It constrains the Scottish Parliament's ability to regulate goods and services, and by doing so undermines devolution.
+The act allows UK ministers to spend on policies in devolved regions without the approval of the devolved parliament.

 Proposed further devolution

 SNP proposals

-In April 2015, the SNP released a manifesto citing aspirations for further devolution than outlined by the Smith Commission with the devolution of corporation tax, National Insurance Contributions (NICs), and the welfare system.
+In April 2015 the SNP released a manifesto citing aspirations for further devolution than outlined by the Smith Commission with the devolution of corporation tax, National Insurance Contributions (NICs), and the welfare system.
 Full fiscal autonomy was also a medium-term goal.
 First minister Nicola Sturgeon added the following month that she would prioritise the devolution of “employment policy, including the minimum wage, welfare, business taxes, national insurance and equality policy.”

-In July 2015, SNP ministers called for the devolution of broadcasting to Scotland.
+In July 2015 SNP ministers called for the devolution of broadcasting to Scotland.
 The Scottish Trades Union Congress (STUC) had also proposed to the Smith Commission that broadcasting be devolved for Scotland.
-A 2014 opinion poll by What Scotland thinks showed 54% in favour with 30% opposed.
+A 2014 opinion poll by What Scotland Thinks showed 54% in favour with 30% opposed.

 The SNP's 2019 general election manifesto called for the devolution of the following: